- Why Research

 Princeton, New Jersey

-Laboratory studies are focused on blocking a tumor promoting factor called MTDH as a potential strategy to boost anti-tumor immunity and improve response to immunotherapies.
+- Laboratory studies are focused on boosting anti-tumor immunity and improve response to immunotherapies.

 Most breast cancer deaths are a result of metastasis (spreading of the primary tumor to distant organs).
 Complications from metastatic disease are also the major source of pain and suffering of breast cancer patients.
 Unfortunately, despite the clinical importance of metastasis, very few treatment options are available.

-Development of more effective treatments requires better understanding of the biological mechanisms that drive the formation and growth of tumors in secondary organs or mediate their resistance to chemotherapeutic agents.
+Development of more effective treatments requires better understanding of the biological mechanisms that drive metastasis or mediate their resistance to chemotherapeutic agents.

-Results from these studies will pave the way for development of a completely new class of treatments and improved outcomes for patients with highly aggressive breast cancers.
+Results from these studies will pave the way for development of a completely new class of treatments and better outcomes for patients with highly aggressive breast cancers.

 Yibin Kang is Warner-Lambert/Parke-Davis Professor of Molecular Biology at Princeton University.
 He graduated from Fudan University in Shanghai in 1995.
 After completing his graduate study at Duke in 2000, Dr. Kang became an Irvington Institute postdoctoral fellow with Dr. Joan Massagué at Memorial Sloan Kettering Cancer Center and pioneered a functional genomic approach to elucidate mechanisms of breast cancer metastasis.
 Dr. Kang joined the faculty of Princeton University as an Assistant Professor of Molecular Biology in 2004.
 He was promoted to Associate Professor with tenure in 2010 and to Endowed Professor in 2012.